GameFriday/CSE-3.1.3-Menu/README.md

 ---
 There are 4 verison of the menu code.
 Each is an improvement over each other with many new features!

-C isn't that bad pretty simlar to C++

 [logo]:2024-02-09.png